cristianrgreco/home-server-flux-setup/README.md

 # TODO

-1. MetalLB to ansible
+1. MetalLB to ansible, or Helm + Flux
-2. Hardcode LB IPs in prod values so re-deployment wouldn't change
-3. Create IP address reservation for the pi in router settings
+2. Create IP address reservation for the pi in router settings